 - Substation and transmission construction and maintenance crew.
 Worked as Foreman for 115,000-volt electric substation work.
 Routinely worked on high voltage energized and de-energized parts.
 First isolating energized parts by opening switches under system operations control and tagging, then after receiving clearance, testing, and installing temporary grounding equipment. - Climbed poles and structures for construction and maintenance.
-Operated crane for construction and maintenance. - Developed and conducted an electrical technical training program for meter personnel in 7 GMP districts throughout Vermont. - Power plant electrical work from 130 volts (direct current DC) to 13,800 volts (alternating current - AC).
-Installation and maintenance of all electrical equipment in the generation system and station service infrastructure and installing or troubleshooting control circuitry. - Perform substation equipment maintenance including filtering oil on high voltage breakers, checking, and adjusting contact tolerances, and testing such as Doble, TTR, Oil Gas test, Meggar, Microhm, HiPot, and moisture testing on SF6 (sulfur Hexafluoride filled) breakers.
+Operated crane for construction and maintenance. - Developed and conducted an electrical technical training program for meter personnel in 7 GMP districts throughout Vermont. - Power plant electrical work from 130 volts (direct current DC batteries and generator excitation) and all low voltage to 13,800 volts (alternating current - AC).
+Installation and maintenance of all electrical equipment in the generation system and 480-volt station service infrastructure and installing or troubleshooting control circuitry.
+Electrical License #EJ-2793.

+Perform substation equipment maintenance including filtering oil on high voltage breakers and regulators.
+Checking, and adjusting contact tolerances, and testing such as Doble, TTR, Oil Gas test, Meggar, Microhm, HiPot, and moisture testing on SF6 (sulfur Hexafluoride filled) breakers.